AI4Finance-Foundation/.github/profile/README.md

 We believe AI4Finance will reshape our financial lives and the open-source community will make sure it's for the better.

-## Principals of AI4Finance Foundation
+## Principles of AI4Finance Foundation
 1. **Advancing Equal Opportunities via FinTech Democratization:** Adopting an open-source methodology promotes universal accessibility to state-of-the-art technology.
 2. **Cultivating Transparency and Trust:** Open-source FinTech offers a comprehensive overview of their foundational codebase, thereby bolstering transparency and trust.
 3. **Accelerating Research and Innovation:** The open-source model fuels progress in research and development within the AI domain.